hugo-baptista/ros2-beneutral-pps14/README.md

 The `ROS graph` is a network of ROS 2 elements processing data together at the same time.
 It encompasses all executables and the connections between them if you were to map them all out and visualize them.

 Each `node` in ROS should be **responsible for a single, modular purpose**, e.g. controlling the wheel motors or publishing the sensor data from a laser range-finder.
-Each node can send and receive data from other nodes via topics, services or actions.
+Each node can send and receive data from other nodes via topics, services, or actions.

 A `parameter` is a configuration value of a node.
 You can think of parameters as **node settings**.
-A node can store parameters as integers, floats, booleans, strings, and lists.
-In ROS 2, each node maintains its own parameters.
+A node can store parameters as integers, floats, Booleans, strings, and lists.
+In ROS 2, each node maintains its parameters.

 ![ROS graph with nodes](https://github.com/hugo-baptista/images-and-gifs/blob/main/ros2/nodes.gif)
 </details>